JiaKai0824/File-Management-System/README.md

 Admins can create new users with different roles.
 Each user is assigned specific permissions, either to view or download files, depending on their role.

 Installation
+1. Clone the repository:
+Clone this repository to your local machine using Git.

+2. Backend Setup:
+Download and install XAMPP (or any other local server stack of your choice).
+Copy the entire contents of the backend_php folder into the htdocs directory of your XAMPP installation (usually located at C:/xampp/htdocs on Windows).

+3. Database Setup:
+Import the SQL file file_manager_db.sql into your MySQL database.
+You can do this using phpMyAdmin or any MySQL client.
+The database contains all the necessary tables and sample data for your project.

+4. To import via phpMyAdmin:
+Open phpMyAdmin (usually at http://localhost/phpmyadmin).
+Create a new database named file_manager_db.
+Import the file_manager_db.sql file into the newly created database.

+5. Frontend Setup
+Install Node.js and npm.
+Navigate to the project directory in your terminal and run: npm install After installation you can run the project with: npm run serve Open your browser and visit http://localhost:8080 to access the file management system.

+6. Authetication Login
+In the sql I have create a admin account
+username: admin
+password: 123
+You may login and create your own account

+Thanks, Regards
+Lo Jia Kai
+Email:lojiakai@gmail.com